HanaeELMEKKI/Hanae-Elmekki.github.io/content/events/example/index.md

     date_start: "2025-06-02T10:00:00Z"
     date_end: ""
     all_day: false
     summary: "Co-founded with Amanda Spilkin under Dr. Lyes Kadem.
-Focus on promoting awareness of medical access in remote or ext
+Focus on promoting awareness of medical access in remote or extreme environments."

 ---